Phnom Penh and the Killing Fields of Cambodia

-Phnom Penh is the capital of Cambodia and a very busy city sitting at the junction of the Mekong and the Tonlé Sap rivers.
+Phnom Penh is the capital of Cambodia and a very busy city, sitting at the junction of the Mekong and the Tonlé Sap rivers – read Tonlé Sap Lake and the floating villages.
 It was much more intense than Siem Reap and I didn’t have a good first impression.
-But who can blame me after a relaxing two weeks in Siem Reap?
-However Phnom Penh should be on your list to stop, especially if you would like to visit the Killing fields of Cambodia.
-More on that below…
+But who can blame me, after a relaxing two weeks in Siem Reap?
+That said, Phnom Penh should be on your list to stop, especially if you would like to visit the Killing fields of Cambodia.

-The city of Phnom Penh at the moment, is, what Bangkok was 20 years ago.
-A dirty and overcrowded place, rubbish everywhere and local food stalls covering the streets and pedestrian paths.
+The city of Phnom Penh is currently what Bangkok was 20 years ago.
+A dirty and overcrowded place.
+There is rubbish everywhere and local food stalls covering the streets and pedestrian paths.
 It smells quite bad.
 Especially the markets!
 I just can’t walk through them!
 Not to mention the hassling tuk tuk drivers and women with their cute kids trying to sell you anything.
+I don’t like it at all.

 Accommodation